annaliuu/cse15l-lab-reports/lab5.md

 ### Symptom and description of guess:
 ![image](error_lab5.png)

-I'm currently using a macbook laptop and running the above code through VSCode.
-I'm running into an ArrayIndexOutOfBounds exception, but I'm not sure where I'm going wrong.
+I'm currently using a macbook laptop and running the above code (ArrayExamples.java) through VSCode.
+I'm running into a comparison error during testing, but I'm not sure where I'm going wrong.
 I've double checked and I believe that the logic of my implementation is correct.
 My answer seems to always return the input array though, so I believe that the error roughly falls along this line.
 However, I would appreciate some help with figuring out where exactly my error lies.
 The failure-inducing input occurs when I call the testReversed method with the example input array ({1, 2, 3}) in the ArrayTests.java file, as pictured above.

 ### Response from TA:
 Looking at the screenshot that you have provided, it seems that the logic of your code is primarily correct.
 However, I would double check the variable that you are returning, as the variable you are returning has not been modified since the start of the function.